 To this GHG analysis, we then added an analysis of water footprints of Indian diets.
 We worked with others to develop the new Cool Farm Tool Water module, that calculates on-farm water footprints of crops and are now applying this module to estimate state level water “foodprints” in India.
 Our current estimates for the five major cereal crops (rice, wheat, maize, millet and sorghum) compare well to previous estimates from the Water Footprint Network.
 Our estimates allow us to understand the water requirements of the major cereal crops in the 32 States of India and review intra and inter-annual trends.
 We will expand this work to include other major crops in the near future.

 Since 2015, researchers from the London School of Hygiene & Tropical Medicine and University of Aberdeen have partnered on the Sustainable and Healthy Diets in India (SAHDI) funded by the Wellcome Trust.
 With a growing population and a rapidly developing economy, Indian food production is under significant pressure to meet changing and increasing dietary needs.
 However, agricultural land is already reaching its upper limits, rainfall is becoming erratic and groundwater resources are depleted.
 The SAHDI project set out to estimate the environmental impacts of diverse diets in India, and identify whether realistic dietary changes might support both human health and the environment.
+Dietary changes also happen due to the changing of society and how people want to consume their food, for instance, using an Andrew James ice cream maker to make sorbet and other healthy frozen treats, is what families can do nowadays, it makes it faster and easier for them to use and keeps with what is currently happening in food-based society.

 The production of food for human diets creates roughly 25% of global greenhouse gas emissions and accounts for approximately 70% of total water use.
 To achieve global environmental goals, such as those set by the Paris Climate Agreement, agricultural practices need to become more sustainable but significant changes are also needed in how we consume food: wasting less and eating more environmentally sustainable and healthy diets.
 Globally diets are changing rapidly and now typically contain more dietary energy, saturated fat, sugar and salt, and increasing amounts of foods of animal origin.
 Current research suggests that improved diets would improve health and simultaneously benefits the environment.
 So many people choose to go on diets to improve their health.
 Whether it is by trying the Keto diet to help lose weight, taking supplements like cbd full spectrum oil to support a healthy gut or cutting out junk food, there are many ways that people can help improve their health and live a better lifestyle.